NATO says will help Turkey against Russia if needed

 "They have a capable air force, so the Turkish armed forces are the first responders, but NATO is there to help and assist them if they need."

-(This story has been corrected in headline and text to show Stoltenberg's answer was to a question about Russia, not bombing in Ankara)
+(This version of the story corrects headline and text to show Stoltenberg's answer was in answer to a question about Russia, not bombing in Ankara)

 (Reporting by Stine Jacobsen; Writing by Gwladys Fouche; Editing by Richard Balmforth)